TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 Child fare = Child 4-11 years ( TGV) or 4-13 years (Frecciarossa).
 Use an adult advance-purchase fare if cheaper.
 Children under 4 free.

-Railpass fare: What you pay is you have a Eurail or Interrail pass.
-Normal tickets can be cheaper!
-The Frecciarossa isn't included in Interrail/Eurail.
+Interrail/Eurail fare: This is what you pay if you have a Eurail or Interrail pass.
+The Frecciarossa isn't covered by Interrail/Eurail.

 How to buy tickets